History of Arjuna Tree

 Importance of Arjuna Tree

 Arjuna tree with all-pervasive powers cures and heals bruises, skin troubles and even acts as stimuli.
 The bark of Arjuna tree provides cardiac stimulus and has cooling and strengthening effects.
 It is constructive in holding back secretion or haemorrhage.
 It helps in mitigating feverish symptoms.
 Arjuna is also helpful in removing calculi or stones formed inside the urinary system, in encouraging flow of bile and in the convalescence of wounds.

 Ayurvedic Uses: The bark of the Arjuna tree is regarded helpful in the treatment of asthma.
 According to this system, a fine powder of the bark is prepared and preserved in a well-corked bottle.
 A patient suffering from asthma should fast on the day of full moon.
-A dish of condensed milk and rice (kheer) should be cooked and placed where the moonlight falls on it the whole night.
+A dish of condensed milk and rice or kheer should be cooked and placed under moonlight the whole night.
 During the wee hours of morning, 12 grams of the powdered bark should be dispersed over the kheer and taken by the patient to his satiation.
 The patient must not go to sleep for at least 12 hours after intake.
 This is known to provide comfort.

-The bark of Arjuna tree helps the bones to retrieve their potency after a fracture.
+The bark of Arjuna tree also helps the bones to retrieve their potency after a fracture.
 The powder of the bark can also be had with honey.
 A decoction of the bark taken in doses of 15 to 30 grams may alleviate patients of diarrhoea or dysentery.
 An ointment prepared by blending the bark and honey applied over the sore area, can heal acne fruitfully.

 The juice of fresh leaves of Arjuna tree can be used helpfully in earache.
 Ashes of the bark are also recommended in scorpion stings.
 The decoction of the herb is used as an astringent for cleansing sores, ulcers and syphilitic infections.